SadaC-hub/Threat-Modelling-CareConnect360-Project/Inside Threat Attack/STRIDE.md

-Diagram that reflects the current controls in place for CareConnect360, focusing on mitigating risks associated with cross-site scripting (XSS) and other relevant security threats using STRIDE
+Diagram that reflects the current controls in place for CareConnect360, focusing on mitigating risks associated with Insider Threat Attacks and other relevant security threats using the STRIDE framework.

 ```mermaid